Series · Amazon Bedrock for Production AI · Part 1 of 8 Foundations · Part 2: RAG with Bedrock Knowledge Bases →

 The agent definition itself is small.
 The work is in the OpenAPI schemas, the Lambda functions behind them, the knowledge-base content, and the guardrail configuration.

 Every line in that diagram is deliberate.
-The five most important are:
+Five are worth naming.

-- Identity at the perimeter, not just at the API.
-IAM Identity Center brokers human and CI/CD access; workload identities are IRSA or IAM Roles, never long-lived access keys.
-The agent's IAM role permissions are scoped per action group, not granted at the agent level.
+Identity sits at the perimeter, not just at the API.
+IAM Identity Center brokers human and CI/CD access.
+Workload identities are IRSA or IAM Roles, never long-lived access keys.
+The agent's IAM role is scoped per action group, not granted at the agent level.

-- No public IPs on workloads.
+No public IPs on workloads.
 Action-group Lambdas, Knowledge Base components, and the agent itself live in private subnets.
-The traffic to AWS APIs (bedrock-runtime, S3, KMS, Secrets) goes through VPC interface endpoints, not the public internet.
+Traffic to AWS APIs (bedrock-runtime, S3, KMS, Secrets) goes through VPC interface endpoints, not the public internet.

-- Model invocation logs are first-class.
-Every call to the model is logged to a dedicated S3 bucket with KMS encryption and Object Lock.
-This is what makes audit, debugging, and cost attribution possible — and what Part 6 (Security & Observability) builds on.
+Model invocation logs are first-class.
+Every call is logged to a dedicated S3 bucket with KMS encryption and Object Lock.
+This is what makes audit, debugging, and cost attribution possible, and what Part 6 builds on.

-- Cost tags everywhere.
-Each component (agent, Lambda, KB, S3 bucket) is tagged with workload, team, and environment so the dashboards in Part 7 can attribute spend by feature, not just by service.
+Cost tags live everywhere.
+Each component is tagged with workload, team, and environment so the dashboards in Part 7 can attribute spend by feature rather than by service.

 | # | Decision | Default we recommend | Reasoning | When to revisit |